Fairblock/fairyring/x/fairblock/specs/04_state_transition.md

 This state is modified in the following cases:

-- When an encrypted transaction is submitted by an user
+- When an encrypted transaction is submitted by a user
-- When an encrytped transaction is executed from the store in the begin block at its target height.
+- When an encrypted transaction is executed from the store in the BeginBlock at its target height.

 Ref: